Is Sunlight Dangerous?

-Recent scientific studies repeatedly show that women who get regular sun exposure have a lower death rate than those who avoid sun, in spite of the fact that they have a slightly higher risk of melanoma.
-This may be due to their increased vitamin D levels.
-Clearly, sunburn leads to skin damage.
-However studies show that sensible sun exposure at non-peak hours can be extremely beneficial.
+Surprising research shows that women who get regular sunlight have a lower death rate than those who avoid it, perhaps due to higher vitamin D levels?
+Most studies show that SENSIBLE sun exposure at non-peak hours can be extremely beneficial.
 Indeed it is necessary for your health.

 Benefits of Sun Exposure

 Sadly, studies that link sun exposure to skin cancer tend to disregard the benefits of sunshine on the human body.
 What are the benefits of sunlight?
 Professor Michael Holick, of Boston University School of Medicine and author of the book “The UV Advantage” says:

 “We get about 90 – 95 % of our vitamin D from the sun.
 Sunshine is essential for healthy immunity, for absorbing calcium, keeping bones healthy, and for protecting against chronic diseases such as osteoporosis, Diabetes, MS, and many common cancers.”

 He advises that we should go out in the sun without sunblock for 5 to 15 minutes a day to boost our vitamin D levels.